-As at December 31, 2018, approximately 78% of Granite's revenue was denominated in foreign currencies.
-As Granite reports its financial results in Canadian dollars and does not currently hedge all of its non-Canadian dollar rental revenues, foreign currency fluctuations can have a material impact on Granite's financial results.
+As at December 31, 2020, approximately 81% of Granite's revenue was denominated in foreign currencies.
+As Granite reports its financial results in Canadian dollars and does not currently hedge all of its non-Canadian dollar net operating income, foreign currency fluctuations can have a material impact on Granite's financial results.